Abui people: Culture

 Abui people from Takpala village engage in a traditional dance known as lego-lego, in which dancers move in a circular pattern.
 Gongs and mokos are also beaten.
+Other Abui dance is the Cakalele used for welcoming guests.

 Religion

 The original religion of the inhabitants of Alor Islands was animistic until much later when Protestant missionaries arrived.
 Majority of the Alor Island communities are Christians, except for those living along the coast line tend to be Muslims as most of the Muslims living there migrated from other islands.

 The Abui people generally are predominantly Protestant.
 However, their beliefs have animistic influences as well.
 Catholic communities are found in Kalabahi and particularly among the Abui people in Takalelang and Mainang.

 There is also one Muslim Abui community, found in the coastal village of Nurdin.

 Economy

 Agriculture

 Abui speakers are mainly farmers, just like other inhabitants of Alor.
 However, in mountainous areas hunting and gathering is also an important supplement to the staple diet of corn, cassava, and rice.
 In the coastal areas, which are less favourable for agriculture, many farmers have switched to fishing, the traditional activity of the Austronesian population.
 Traditional livestock are pigs and chicken.
 However, livestock seldom supplement the diet due to frequent swine fever and poultry diseases.
 Thus, the diet is not well balanced, often resulting in poor health conditions and anaemia, especially among children and women.
 In the mountainous areas the situation is better as traditional hunting provides a more balanced diet.
 The mountains also favour a number of important cash crops such as tamarind, coconuts, coffee, cloves, cocoa, cashew nuts, candlenuts (Aleurites moluccana), vanilla, almonds (Canarium) and tobacco.
 These provide the farmers with additional income, which results in generally better living standards than for people in the coastal areas.